boxpositron/with-context-mcp/.opencode/command/sync-notes.md

 **Important:**

-- Execute both steps autonomously without asking questions
+- Execute steps autonomously without asking questions - ONLY use the tool calls
 - Files ARE automatically deleted from source after successful copy
 - This is a bidirectional operation - files move in BOTH directions
 - Show complete results including what was moved and what was deleted
 - Warn the user that source files were deleted (this is expected behavior)
+- DO NOT perform any manual file operations - rely entirely on the tool

 **Sync Behavior:**

-- Local files matching patterns → Moved to vault (deleted from local)
+- Files with delegation decision "vault" → Moved from local to vault (deleted from local)
-- Vault files matching patterns → Moved to local (deleted from vault)
+- Files with delegation decision "local" → Moved from vault to local (deleted from vault)
-- Only files matching .withcontextignore patterns are synced
+- Only files matching `.withcontextconfig.jsonc` patterns are synced
 - Directory structure is preserved